Marvel's Spider-Man

-Marvel's Spider-Man is a series of superhero action-adventure video games developed by Insomniac Games and published by Sony Interactive Entertainment (SIE) for PlayStation consoles and Windows.
+Marvel's Spider-Man is a series of superhero action-adventure video games, media franchise, and shared universe developed by Insomniac Games and published by Sony Interactive Entertainment (SIE) for PlayStation consoles and Windows.
 Based on characters appearing in Marvel Comics publications, the games are inspired by the long-running comic book lore, while additionally deriving from various adaptations in other media.
-The series principally follows protagonists Peter Parker and Miles Morales who fight crime in New York City as dual bearers of the eponymous superhero persona while dealing with the complications of their civilian lives.
+The series principally follows the main protagonists Peter Parker and Miles Morales who fight crime in New York City as dual bearers of the eponymous superhero persona Spider-Men while dealing with the complications of their civilian lives.

 Marvel Games entered negotiations with SIE regarding developing third party games based on their characters, leading to frequent collaborative studio Insomniac Games being selected to acquire the license for the Spider-Man character from Activision in 2014.
 The series began with Marvel's Spider-Man and its subsequent downloadable content (DLC) expansion The City That Never Sleeps, which was released on the PlayStation 4 in late 2018; the game and its DLC were later collected together and released as a remastered version for the PlayStation 5 in November 2020 and Windows in August 2022.
 A direct spin-off title, Marvel's Spider-Man: Miles Morales, was released on the PlayStation 4 and PlayStation 5 in November 2020 alongside Marvel's Spider-Man Remastered, with a Windows port released in November 2022.
 A sequel to the original game and the Miles Morales spin-off, Marvel's Spider-Man 2, was released for the PlayStation 5 in October 2023, and for Windows in January 2025.
 A third entry, Marvel's Spider-Man 3, is in development.